Professional/Short Course Digital Engineering

-Employers will be able to send existing employees who meet the Skills Bootcamp eligibility requirements on this training at an impressive 70% discount of the standard fee.
-Interested employers should contact us using the enquiry form below.
+*Employers will be able to send existing employees who meet the Skills Bootcamp eligibility requirements on this training at an impressive 70% discount of the standard fee.
+Please contact us for further details.

 WEEK 1: Introduction to digital technologies and digital transformation in Engineering